jamesmontemagno/MediaPlugin/nuget/readme.txt

         Plugin.Permissions.PermissionsImplementation.Current.OnRequestPermissionsResult(requestCode, permissions, grantResults);
     }

+This method may already exist.
+If so, add it after the call to Xamarin.Forms.Forms.Init(this, savedInstanceState).

 NB: The `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` permissions are required, but the library will automatically add this for you.
 Additionally, if your users are running Marshmallow the Plugin will automatically prompt them for runtime permissions.